 Knowing how to identify flies is your first step to controlling them.

-We’re passionate about keeping flies out of your home or business because we live and work here – it’s our neighborhood, too.
-With our 130 years of experience keeping homes and businesses in Massachusetts, Connecticut, New York, Maine, Vermont, New Hampshire, and Rhode Island safe from pests, Waltham has the experience you can trust
+We’re passionate about helping you control flies in your home because we live and work here – it’s our neighborhood, too.
+With our 130 years of experience keeping homes and businesses in Massachusetts, Connecticut, New York, Maine, Vermont, New Hampshire, and Rhode Island safe from pests, Waltham has the experience you can trust.